Nicotine soap and old roses have something in common – they’re fashion victims.

 Confidor concentrates itself in pollen and nectar which is why it harms pollinators, like the honeybee.
 Nicotine does not end up concentrated in the pollen or nectar of sprayed plants.

 Birds that consume contaminated insects, or feed contaminated insects to their young are also poisoned.
 Research indicates Confidor does not break down and it ends up in waterways.
-Bayer’s position disagrees with this kind of this research, and they encourage continued use of neonicotinoids.
+Bayer’s position echoes the tobacco companies – they only use or agree with their own research findings and they encourage continued use of neonicotinoids.

 It is illegal for Australians to make their own nicotine soap (although it hasn’t always been), so don’t make it.
 Wilf, my grandfather, made his own long before chemical companies insisted that governments legislate to make them richer.